Selfless. Dedicated. Independent. Confident. Compassionate. Responsible.

 Resiliency.
 Balance.
 Flexibility.
 Adaptability.
 Self-Acceptance.
 Mindfulness.

-These things are not usually taught in medical school – or maybe any school.
-But they can be learned and practiced.
-Doing so has become critical for physicians’ personal well-being, as well as for business reasons.
+These things are not usually taught in medical school – or maybe any school – but they can be learned and practiced.
+Doing so has become critical for both physicians’ personal well-being and business reasons.

 Exhaustion and burnout lead to more than a physician’s own dissatisfaction.
 They result in heightened risk of medical errors, more physician disruption, substance abuse, suicides and – the business concern – physicians leaving the profession.